opticfluorine/sovereign/ROADMAP.md

 This file is an incomplete list of future features planned.
 Planned features are grouped by release, with earliest releases listed first.

+All features shall be implemented following the accessibility guidelines outlined in docs/accessibility.md.

 ## Initial Release

 ### Basic World Rendering